-- Achieve longevity through durable, relatively low maintenance outcomes that transcend the fashions and styles of the day. - Use lower energy products where possible such as recycled products, geo polymer concretes, LED lamps. - Facilitate good connections for walking and cycling, reducing the need for motorised travel-ideally at least to an equivalent length to the road and support good integration with public transport. - Integrate green infrastructure-and all its ecological and cleaning benefits-into road corridors, drainage systems and projects. - Incorporate and adaptively reuse natural and cultural heritage into a project's location and design. - Use water sensitive design approaches to clean water, irrigate landscape and avoid structural drainage systems - Pursue the wise use of resources on a project, balancing cuts and fills and using excess site won materials to enhance the urban design outcome (flattening batters, mounds and false cuttings instead of noise walls, artistic landforms in rest areas, interchanges, using local stone in the project walls and spaces, and so forth). - Consider the sustainability of the supplier or source, in the use of all products and materials. - Assist in the cooling of cities and reduction of urban heat islands through providing tree canopy, vegetation on surfaces (cooler than most other surfaces) and where practical using higher albedo (lighter, less heat absorbent) surfaces.
+- Achieve Transport's Net Zero and emission reduction targets, and climate resilience targets. - Create a transport network that is resilient, responsive and optimally adapted to climate change. - ► Embed performance-based sustainability outcomes into the planning, design, construction and operation of all Transport assets and services. - Achieve longevity through durable, relatively low maintenance outcomes that transcend the fashions and styles of the day. - Use lower energy products where possible such as recycled products, geo polymer concretes, LED lamps. - Facilitate good connections for walking and cycling, reducing the need for motorised travel-ideally at least to an equivalent length to the road and support good integration with public transport. - Integrate green infrastructure and all its ecological and cleaning benefits - into road corridors, drainage systems and projects. - Incorporate and adaptively reuse natural and cultural heritage into a project's location and design. - Use water sensitive design approaches to clean water, irrigate landscape and avoid structural drainage systems - Pursue the wise use of resources on a project, balancing cuts and fills and using excess site won materials to enhance the urban design outcome (flattening batters, mounds and false cuttings instead of noise walls, artistic landforms in rest areas, interchanges, using local stone in the project walls and spaces, and so forth).

-- Strive to make project elements serve multiple purposes (for example bridge under croft space utilised for buildings or sports facilities, lighting for safety and for architectural interest, fauna crossings that contribute to active transport, bridge elements and walls that integrate art, noise mounding that contributes to open space, landscape that serves ecological, water quality and amenity objectives). - Provide opportunities for the use of photovoltaic cells on buildings and walls to generate power for low energy functions such as lighting.
+- Consider the sustainability of the supplier or source, in the use of all products and materials. - Assist in the cooling of cities and reduction of urban heat islands through providing tree canopy, vegetation on surfaces (cooler than most other surfaces) and where practical using higher albedo (lighter, less heat absorbent) surfaces. - Strive to make project elements serve multiple purposes (for example bridge under croft space utilised for buildings or sports facilities, lighting for safety and for architectural interest, fauna crossings that contribute to active transport, bridge elements and walls that integrate art, noise mounding that contributes to open space, landscape that serves ecological, water quality and amenity objectives). - Provide opportunities for the use of photovoltaic cells on buildings and walls to generate power for low energy functions such as lighting.